harshapraneeth/ds-project-team4/README.md

 ### Evaluation:

 To keep the classifier fair we need nearly same number of instances in each location.
-Getting data from a super_market was particularly difficult because we had buy something everytime we go there.
+Getting data from a super_market was particularly difficult because we had to buy something everytime we go there.
 So at the end we have around 40 thousand instances in each location.

 ![](https://github.com/harshapraneeth/ds-project-team4/blob/main/images/BLE_final.png)